Metropol Parasol

-The Metropol Parasol, locally known as the Mushrooms of La Encarnación or Seville, is the largest wooden structure in the world, with 2 concrete columns housing lifts taking visitors to the viewing point.
+The Mushrooms of Seville make up the largest wooden structure in the world, with 2 concrete columns containing lifts that take visitors to the viewing point.
 It is located in Seville's central La Encarnación square.
 The structure measures 150 x 70 metres and is about 29 metres high.
 It was the winning project in an open competition organised by Seville's Council for restoration of the square.
 It was designed by the architect Jürgen Mayer, from Berlin.

 Finally, the Antiquarium museum is located under the square, displaying the architectural remains found in the area.
 This Antiquarium was designed by the Seville architect Felipe González Palomino, who worked on all aspects of the main project.